-This study unit will be offered online starting on the 5th of September 2019.
+This study unit will be offered online starting on the 11th of September 2019.
 Branding is important for any company or organisation or even for persons and phenomena.
+Brands can collaborate and create new offerings.
 During this study unit we concentrate on developing branding techniques innovatively by the use of the brand mash-up perspective.
 Branding will be taken to a new level.

-The following themes will be presented both synchronously and asynchronously in our online platform: Branding and brands, Financial value of brands, Brand heritage, Brand identity and brand image, Brand Value, Brands and AI, Mash-up types, Mash-up Interaction Wheel.
-The assignments will include essays, short papers, brand analysis, open ended questions and a brand mash-up project.
-The course will be finalised at the beginning of November at the latest
+The following themes will be presented both synchronously and asynchronously in our online platform: Branding in a nutshell, Brand heritage, Brand identity and brand image, Brand Value, Brands and AI, Mash-up types, Mash-up Interaction Wheel.
+The assignments will include short papers, brand analysis and a brand mash-up project.
+The course will be finalised at the beginning of November at the latest.

 13.05.2019 - 26.05.2019